 - I don’t have time.

-- She doesn’t know what she’s talking about.
+- You don’t know what you’re talking about.

 - I don’t care.